 The last step in how to pay freelance taxes: You’re now ready to complete your forms, and send in your tax return and any payments that you owe.
 And it’s not necessarily just federal taxes that are needed for freelancer tax filing: Depending on where you live, you may owe state, local, and school district income taxes as well.

-After filing, the fun’s not over.
+After filing, surprise: You’re not done yet.
 You’ll also need to estimate taxes for the current year.
 Your first quarterly payment is due on Tax Day in April.

 If you’re working with an accountant, they can help you calculate how much you’ll likely owe and print out vouchers for you to mail in with your payments.
 If you wind up making significantly more or less throughout the year, you can adjust your estimated payments to match.
 That’s part of learning how to budget on a fluctuating income.